Benny Abante

-Bienvenido "Benny" Mirando Abante Jr. (born July 15, 1951) is a Filipino politician and Bible-Baptist pastor currently serving as the representative of Manila's sixth district from 2019 to present, a position he previously held from 2004 to 2010.
+Bienvenido Mirando Abante Jr. (born July 15, 1951) is a Filipino politician and Bible-Baptist pastor currently serving as the representative of Manila's sixth district since 2019, a position he previously held from 2004 to 2010.
 He also served as a Deputy Speaker of the House from 2020 to 2022, Minority Leader of the House from 2019 to 2020, and as a member of the Manila City Council from 1992 to 1995.
 He is also the senior pastor of the Metropolitan Bible Baptist Ekklesia (formerly Metropolitan Bible Baptist Church and Ministries) in Santa Ana, Manila.

 Early life and education

-Abante was born in Santa Ana, Manila on July 15, 1951, as the eldest of four sons of Bienvenido "Ben" O. Abante Sr. and Priscilla Mirando.
+Abante was born in Santa Mesa, Manila on July 15, 1951, as the eldest of four sons of Bienvenido "Ben" Oliver Abante Sr. and Priscilla de Leon Mirando both from Camarines Sur.
 He has three younger brothers, both of whom grew up to be political ministers.

 While growing up, Abante took odd jobs such as shining shoes, selling newspapers and corsages, and working on a construction site.
 He also worked as an auditor.
 Abante earned his bachelor's degree from Far Eastern University in 1971.
 Later, he graduated with bachelor's and graduate degrees in theology at Baptist Bible College in Springfield, Missouri, and Baptist Bible College in Makati, respectively.
 He also holds a master's degree in Government Management from Pamantasan ng Lungsod ng Maynila.